ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 ```

 However depending on the scope of your [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), this might miss private repositories.
-You could manually list private repositories in e.g. a text file.
+You could manually list private repositories in something like a text file.

 By the way, regarding GitHub Personal Access Tokens and R especially with the `gh` package, we recommend
 - the [usethis vignette "Managing Git(Hub) Credentials"](https://usethis.r-lib.org/articles/git-credentials.html);
 - [Danielle Navarro's blog post "Managing GitHub credentials from R, difficulty level linux"](https://blog.djnavarro.net/posts/2021-08-08_git-credential-helpers/).

-No matter where you run your code that uses a GitHub Personal Access Token, ensure that PAT is safe (e.g. store it as a GitHub Actions secret, not in clear text in the repository).
+No matter where you run your code that uses a GitHub Personal Access Token, ensure that PAT is safe (for example, store it as a GitHub Actions secret, not in clear text in the repository).

 #### Creating and collecting repo archives

-We've found that it's best to launch one migration per repository e.g.
+We've found that it's best to launch one migration per repository:

 ```r
 magick_migration <- gh::gh(